tomas-fryza/vhdl-course/labs/04-adder/README.md

-> **Fun fact:** In the next labs we are not going to use these low level gates to perform arithmetical operations but operators defined in numeric package :sweat_smile:
+> **Fun fact:** In the next labs we are not going to use those low level gates to perform arithmetical operations but operators defined in numeric package :sweat_smile:
 >
 >    ```vhdl
 >    library ieee;